MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/trusted-ai.md

 ### Initially

-- **Clarify what the system can do.** For example, if the AI system use/generate metrics, it's important to show all metrics used and how they're tracked.
+- **Clarify what the system can do.** If the AI system uses or generates metrics, it's important to show them all and how they're tracked.

 - **Clarify how well the system can do what it can do.** Help users to understand that AI will not be 100-percent accurate, and set expectations for when the AI system might make mistakes.

 ### During interaction

-- **Show contextually relevant information.** Provide visual information related to the user’s current context and environment, such as approximate hotels and return details close to the intended destination and date.
+- **Show contextually relevant information.** Provide visual information related to the user’s current context and environment, such as nearby hotels and return details close to the target destination and date.

-- **Mitigate social biases.**.
-Ensure that the language and behavior don't introduce unintended stereotypes or biases.
-For example, an auto-complete feature considers both genders.
+- **Mitigate social biases.** Make sure that the language and behavior don't introduce unintended stereotypes or biases.
+For example, an auto-complete feature needs to acknowledge both genders.

 ### When wrong

 - **Support efficient dismissal.** Provide an easy mechanism to ignore or dismiss undesirable features/services.
-- **Support efficient correction.** Provide an intuitive way of making it easier way to edit, refine or recover.
+- **Support efficient correction.** Provide an intuitive way of making it easier way to edit, refine, or recover.
-- **Make clear why the system did what it did.** Enable explainable AI to provide insights into assertion made by the AI system.
+- **Make clear why the system did what it did.** Enable explainable AI to offer insights about the AI system's assertions.

 ### Over time